mmmangooo/Milestone-Project2/TESTING.md

 * Code for fading landing page to show map page failed to work.
 With help from tutor support I decided to change the way of creating landing page from having a separate index.html and map.html respectively, to creating a landing page by using an overlay div.
 This allowed for the use of jquery fadeOut effect to fade the overlay div out, showing the map page underneath.
+Having the landing 'page' as an overlay however proved to cause issues with navigation to map page.
+The fade effect was therefore chosen to be removed entirely and the landing page was again put in a separate html file.

 * The functionality of the user clicking a link inside the info window and by that triggering a function exchanging the content in the info window displayed did not work because the id of the link was not possible to obtain and add to an event listener, since it does not exist prior to the info window